 CoS: Controls the default Class of Service.
 All frames are classified to a CoS.
-There is a one to one mapping between CoS, queue and priority.
+There is a one-to-one mapping between CoS, queue and priority.
 A CoS of 0 (zero) has the lowest priority.
 If the port is VLAN aware, the frame is tagged and Tag Class. is enabled, then the frame is classified to a CoS that is mapped from the PCP and DEI value in the tag.
 Otherwise the frame is classified to the default CoS.
 The classified CoS can be overruled by a QCL entry.
 Note: If the default CoS has been dynamically changed, then the actual default CoS is shown in parentheses after the configured default CoS.

 DPL: Controls the default Drop Precedence Level.
 All frames are classified to a drop precedence level.
 If the port is VLAN aware, the frame is tagged and Tag Class. is enabled, then the frame is classified to a DPL that is mapped from the PCP and DEI value in the tag.
 Otherwise the frame is classified to the default DPL.
 The classified DPL can be overruled by a QCL entry.
+Every incoming frame is classified to a Drop Precedence Level (DP level), which is used throughout the device for providing congestion control guarantees to the frame according to what was configured for that specific DP level.
+A DP level of 0 (zero) corresponds to 'Committed' (Green) frames and a DP level of 1 corresponds to 'Discard Eligible' (Yellow) frames

 PCP: Controls the default PCP value.
 All frames are classified to a PCP value.
 If the port is VLAN aware and the frame is tagged, then the frame is classified to the PCP value in the tag.
 Otherwise the frame is classified to the default PCP value.
+Priority Code Point (PCP) is a 3-bit field storing the priority level for the 802.1Q frame.
+It is also known as User Priority.

-DEI : Controls the default DEI value.
+DEI: Controls the default DEI value.
 All frames are classified to a DEI value.
 If the port is VLAN aware and the frame is tagged, then the frame is classified to the DEI value in the tag.
 Otherwise the frame is classified to the default DEI value.
+Drop Eligible Indicator (DEI) is a 1-bit field in the VLAN tag.